History of cricket in the West Indies to 1918: Historical background

 Guyana was first settled by the Dutch, who established three separate colonies at Essequibo (1616), Berbice (1627) and Demerara (1752).
 The British assumed control in 1796 and, following counter-revolts, the Dutch formally ceded the area in 1814.
 The three became a single British colony known as British Guiana in 1831.
 There were major slave revolts in 1763, and also in 1823.
 The Guyana plantations were originally coffee and cotton but, as elsewhere in the Caribbean area, sugar eventually superseded them.

 Trinidad and Tobago were found by Columbus in 1498.
 Although Spanish settlement of Trinidad began in the sixteenth century, the population in 1783 was only 2,763 with the majority being Amerindians.
 In 1783, the proclamation of a Cedula of Population by the Spanish Crown granted 32 acre of land to each Catholic who settled in Trinidad and half as much for each slave that they brought.
 Uniquely, 16 acre was offered to each Free Coloured or Free Person of Colour and half as much for each slave they brought.
 In the tumult of the Haitian and French Revolutions, many people migrated from the French islands to Trinidad.
 This resulted in Trinidad having the unique feature of a large Free Coloured slave-owning class.
 By the time the island was surrendered to the British in 1797 the population had increased to 17,643: 2,086 whites, 1,082 free people of colour, 1,082 Amerindians, and 10,009 African slaves.
 Spanish rule over the island, which nominally began in 1498, ended when the final Spanish Governor, Don José Maria Chacón surrendered the island to a British fleet of 18 warships under the command of Sir Ralph Abercrombie on 18 February 1797.

 Tobago's development was similar to other plantation islands in the Lesser Antilles but quite different from that of Trinidad.
 During the colonial period, French, Dutch, British and Courlanders (Latvians) fought over possession of Tobago and the island changed hands 22 times: more often than any other West Indian island.
 Tobago was finally ceded to Great Britain in 1814.
 The two islands were incorporated into a single Crown Colony in 1888 with Tobago reduced to the status of a Ward of Trinidad.

-The Abolition of the Slave Trade Act was passed by the British Parliament on 25 March 1807.
-The Act imposed a fine of £100 for every slave found aboard a British ship.
+The Slave Trade Act 1807 was passed by the British Parliament on 25 March 1807.
+The act imposed a fine of £100 for every slave found aboard a British ship.
 The intention was to entirely outlaw the slave trade within the British Empire.
 In 1827, Britain declared that participation in the slave trade was piracy and punishable by death.